 - The top part (neck) of a medium-sized butternut squash (400-500g)

 - 1 sweet onion

 - 1 7-oz can of chipotle peppers in adobo sauce

-- 3oz Colby-Jack cheese, sliced thin (grated would work, too) divided use
+- 3oz Colby-Jack cheese, sliced thin (grated would work, too), divided

 Preheat the oven to 425 degrees.

-Slice the butternut squash about 1/8-inch thick (I used my mandoline).
+Slice the butternut squash about 1/8-inch thick (I used a mandoline).
 Set aside.

 In a large skillet over medium-high heat, brown the ground beef with the onion.

 While it’s cooking, puree the can of chipotle peppers until smooth.